SEPARATION AGREEMENT

 -How will the proceeds be divided?

--What happens if you cannot agree on the terms of sale?
+-What happens if you cannot agree on the terms of sale? - Issues related to your debts:

 -Do you have outstanding debts (credit cards, loans, mortgage)?